 Arjen Anthony Lucassen has come out of hiding at last!
-The mastermind behind Ayreon, Stream of Passion, and a few other bands, joined forces with long-time collaborator Anneke van Giersbergen to perform a show at Nosturi in Helsinki on February 23rd, 2015.
+The mastermind behind Ayreon, Stream of Passion, and of course, The Gentle Storm, joined forces with long-time collaborator Anneke van Giersbergen to perform a show at Nosturi in Helsinki on February 23rd, 2015.
 Since Ayreon is a collaborative project, Lucassen is rarely seen live, but van Giersbergen is frequently touring with her various projects.
-As such, Amy jumped at the chance to see what they were like live, turning her whole week upside down just for the opportunity to be there.
-Here’s what she had to say about it.
+As such, we jumped at the chance to see what they were like live, turning our whole week upside down just for the opportunity to be there.
+Here’s what we had to say about it.

 I had literally no idea what to expect from this show.
 I tried to look up The Gentle Storm (their recent project and the name of the show) on Spotify, and found, after several days of trying and trying again, an album called The Diary, which had one song available to the public.
 It was called “Heart of Amsterdam” and there were two versions, the gentle and the storm.
 This was true of the whole album, it seems – that the first disc was the gentle (acoustic or orchestral) versions and the second was the storm (heavy).
 It immediately reminded me a bit of Blackmore’s Night (a renaissance band formed by Richie Blackmore and Candice Night), but it wasn’t exactly renaissance because there were also elements of jazz and classical music to it as well, along with something that I could only refer to as colonial-sounding.
 It was certainly a far cry away from the metal I have come to expect from them both.
 It was different and admittedly unexpected.
 Needless to say, I couldn’t miss this show.
 And whatever I had been expecting after this research was not at all what I got…